AnyBody/tutorials/A_Getting_started/lesson2.md

 - **Kinematics**: Runs Kinematic analysis
 - **InverseDynamics**: Runs Inverse dynamic analysis

-- **InitialConditions**: Runs only the first time step of Kinematics.
-Useful for testing and debugging.
+To view all available operations in the model, click the "Open Operation Tree" button and navigate to "Main" > "Study".
+For example, the "InitialConditions" operation runs only the first time step of the kinematic analysis, which is useful for testing and debugging.

 ```{image} _static/lesson2/image2.png
 :alt: Operations drop down menu